 Xanthe is considering adding levels of hierarchy within the business to create a taller organisational structure.
-This will involve adding the roles shown in the table below.
+This will involve adding the roles shown in the table, on the opposite page.
 All jobs will be recruited internally and there will be an increased salary for the responsibility.